Great African Expedition (Accommodated) - 58 days

 Jinja - Eldoret (Kenya).
 Say goodbye to Jinja as we cross the border back into Kenya and return to Eldoret.
 Here we spend the night.

-Today we continue exploring the Masai Mara with morning and afternoon game drives.
+Today we explore the Masai Mara on morning and afternoon game drives.
 Forming part of the Serengeti ecosystem and adjacent to Tanzania's Serengeti National Park, the Masai Mara is perhaps Africa's most iconic wild place.
-Home to the Great Migration, it is...
+Home to the Great Migration, it is possible to ...

 Nairobi - Arusha (Tanzania).
 Say goodbye to Kenya as we board our overland truck and cross into neighbouring Tanzania.
 Our destination is the country's safari capital of Arusha, located near the Serengeti and in the shadow of Mount Meru.
 We'll browse the local markets before arriving at our accommodation for the night.
 There may also be time to visit a Maasai village.